-I still had Airbnb credits that were due to expire so I looked for a nice staycation in Batangas.
-It would be my first time out, so I didn’t want to do anything extreme — just somewhere I can relax and maybe take a dip in the water if I wanted too.
+I went here with Hali, my brother and sister-in-law in early 2021.
+I still had Airbnb credits that were due to expire and so I was looking for a nice place to book.
+It would be my first time out, so I didn’t want anything extreme – just somewhere I could relax and splash if I wanted too.

 There are 3 bedrooms with traditional wooden design and open air.
 Hali and I chose the biggest one, with a spacious veranda facing the sea.
 There is no aircon here, only fans.
 At night, it’s cool because of the ocean breeze that you don’t really need a fan.